Answered By: Cindy Schmidt

 Tillman K, Burton B, Jacques LB, Phurrough SE.
 Compendia and anticancertherapy under Medicare.
 Ann Intern Med.
 2009 Mar 3;150(5):348-50.
 Epub 2009 Feb16.
 PubMed PMID: 19221368.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/19221368

-What I gleaned from this article:
+What I gleaned from this article and the CMA "Compendia" webpage:

 The following library-licensed, online drug information resources are considered acceptable information sources: